bottrell/steam-analysis-bot/README.md

 ## How to run:
-If you would like to start the program off with a completely new database, you should run with > python steam_games.py --init If you would like to run the program normally, just type > python steam_games.py
+If you would like to start the program off with a completely new database, you should run with :
+> python steam_games.py --init
+If you would like to run the program normally, just type:
+> python steam_games.py

 Within the program, there are 6 main options in the main menu.
 Pressing the numbers corresponding the the menu prompt will create a graph for that option.
 Inputting "6" will quit the program.